-Pradaxa lawsuits blame the drug for thousands of injuries and hundreds of deaths.
+Lawsuits blame blood thinner Pradaxa for thousands of injuries and hundreds of deaths.
 Affected patients and their surviving family members are suing the drug’s maker, Boehringer Ingelheim.

-Pradaxa lawyers are filing lawsuits in state court in Connecticut.
-Boehringer Ingelheim Pharmaceuticals’ U.S. headquarters is in that state.
+Lawyers are filing lawsuits in state court in Connecticut, where Boehringer Ingelheim Pharmaceuticals’ U.S. headquarters is located.

-The blood thinner Pradaxa is linked to dangerous side effects, including uncontrollable bleeding.
-Marketing campaigns pushed the idea that Pradaxa was easy to take and didn’t require monitoring.
+The drug is linked to dangerous side effects, including uncontrollable bleeding.
+Marketing campaigns pushed the idea that the medicine was easy to take and didn’t require monitoring.
 But internal company documents showed that employees tried to quash a research paper.
 They feared it would lead to a blood test requirement.

-Mary Boone’s estate filed the first case to go to trial.
-Boone died on March 24, 2014, from an uncontrolled gastrointestinal bleed.
+That woman, Mary Boone, died on March 24, 2014, from an uncontrolled gastrointestinal bleed.
 Her doctor prescribed Pradaxa to lower her risk of stroke from atrial fibrillation.

 Boehringer Ingelheim argued in court documents that the drug’s warnings were adequate.
 The company maintained that Boone’s doctor understood the risks.

 On March 23, 2018, jurors handed up a verdict siding with the drug company.
 As of October 2018, that verdict was on appeal, according to a spokeswoman for the Connecticut judiciary.

 The second bellwether trial involved Mary Lou Gallam’s lawsuit.
 Gallam’s doctor prescribed Pradaxa for atrial fibrillation in 2011.
 She suffered a “major bleeding event” on April 9, 2014, according to court filings.